jultty/blog/content/posts/half-an-year-on-alpine.md

 And in the spirit of being so lightweight, Alpine shines on virtualized and embedded systems.
 This focus on being small is why musl is a great fit, since it's a lot lighter than glibc, [among other advantages](https://musl.libc.org/about.html#:~:text=Key%20Principles).
 For me though, while I appreciate the smaller size, it's not that critical that I'd sacrifice compatibility and versatility over it.

 So I have zero complaints about Alpine, musl aside.
 It is perfect in everything I signed up for when I decided to try it.
 It delivered on every feature and never lied to me.
-It never said to me it was going to be smooth and easy to run glibc programs .
+It never said to me it was going to be smooth and easy to run glibc programs.
 So it's not so much that I didn't like Alpine, it's that I wish there were a glibc Alpine just like there is a glibc Void.
 But I'm well aware that's not happening.

 ## Choosing a path beyond